All you need to know about taking your pet on its hols.

 24/7 Vet Assistance

-If you protect your pet cat or dog with us and you’ve got any other questions about their health or wellbeing, you may want to take advantage of our Vet Assistance service.
+If your pet cat, dog or rabbit is protected with us and you’ve questions about their health or wellbeing, take advantage of our Vet Assistance service.

 Other helpful guides